 - Shorten the patient’s recovery period from their cardiac event or lung problem.

 - Prepare the patient for long-term commitment to exercise.

-The Cardiac Rehabilitation Phase II Program is located on the first floor of the Genesis Heart Institute building, 1236 East Rusholme Street, Davenport, IA and in Silvis on the Lower Level of the Larson Center, 855 Illini Drive.
+The Cardiopulmonary Rehabilitation Phase II Program is located on the first floor of the Genesis Heart Institute building, 1236 East Rusholme Street, Davenport, IA and in Silvis on the Lower Level of the Larson Center, 855 Illini Drive.